yusufelbana/Blockhouse-Crypto-Docs/docs/api-and-state.md

 export default getCoinData
 ```
-The "simple" option had a low number of permitted requests and did not include images, so I opted to use the "Coins" endpoint (Requires API key).
+The "simple" option did not include images, so I opted to use the "Coins" endpoint (Requires API key after certain number of requests).

 ## State Management